Panhard PL 17

 The Panhard PL 17 is an automobile made by the French manufacturer Panhard from 1959 until 1965.
-Presented on 29 June 1959, as successor to the Panhard Dyna Z, the PL 17 was developed from the older car, but with an much more streamlined body than its predecessor.
-The four-door saloon was joined by the Cabriolet in 1961, and by the Break, a five-door estate version, in April 1963.
-The Break, developed by Panauto, sat on a longer wheelbase but was of the same overall length.
-It was built in very small numbers, only about 2,500 being produced overall.
+Presented on 29 June 1959, as successor to the Panhard Dyna Z, the PL 17 was essentially a facelifted version of its predecessor.
+The initial four-door saloon (and pickup and van) was joined by the Cabriolet in 1961, and by the Break, a five-door estate version, in April 1963.
+The Break, developed by Italian company Pan Auto, sat on a longer wheelbase but was of the same overall length.